lugiro/luwise/LOS_User_Manual_v1.md

 the file c1.mov to this empty file.
 Press **r** to run the file, then you can press **p** and start programming as described earlier.

-After error correction with the new programming you can append the file c2.mov.
+After error correction and  new programming you can append the file c2.mov.
 Press **r** to run and test the new file.

 There are also some useful commands for changing setup values.
 The command **c** will change the step size for moving the servos in the programming mode.
 Default step value is 10.
-With low step value there can be some problems when moving the servo with high torque.
+With a low step value there can be some problems when moving the servo with high torque.
 The command **d** will set the delay (x.x sec) between two cycles.